Understanding Seedance 2.0's input system

 - Audio files: Up to 3 files, combined duration no longer than 15 seconds.
 Used for background music, sound design, or voiceover tone reference.

-- Text: Your prompt, in natural language or structured JSON.
+- Text: Your prompt, in natural language.

 [Reference] Choosing the right entry point